With Unrest There is Hope

 Since its inception, In-N-Out Burger has enjoyed tremendous success, growing annual sales to approximately $400mm per analyst estimates and consistently earning a #1 ranking in the fast food burger chain segment, ahead of competitors such as Wendy’s, Five Guys’ and Fuddruckers.

-While you may have created a very complex spreadsheet to figure out your pricing, don’t show this to a client.
+While you may have created a complex spreadsheet to determine your pricing, don’t show this to a client.
 Please don’t abandon it either.
-It would help if you had this to help you in the future as costs change to figure your pricing.
+It would help if you had this to help you figure out your pricing in the future as costs change.

 After you do a job, you may want to return to that spreadsheet and adjust the numbers.